 The 2nd Parachute Brigade of the British 1st Airborne Division landed around 14:45 on the open grounds near Heelsum.
 To speed up the assembly of the battalion Lt Col. John Frost brought with him a hunting horn and which he used repeatedly.
 All the men had to do was head towards the sound, which helped to lessen the confusion on the drop zone.

 It took until 15:30 before the battalion was able to move off the drop zone and start their 8-mile march on their assigned route towards the bridge.
-The order of march was A Company lead by Lt Jack Greyburn up front followed by the rest of the battalion.
+The order of march was A Company with Lt Jack Grayburn up front followed by the rest of the battalion.
 Tagging along was the 1st Parachute Brigade HQ and 16 Field Ambulance who would peel off later.

 After an eventful journey during which the railway bridge was destroyed almost from under them, but that is the subject of another story, they arrived at the Arnhem bridge.